sockcymbal/QuestionImprover/README.md

 - Persona Library: A diverse range of expert personas for simulations
 - 🎶 Graph of Thoughts Reasoning Rhythm
 	- Multi-Persona Expert Selection: Automatic and dynamic, based on the nature of the question
- 	- Self<>Peer Criticism Round 1
+ 	- Self<>Peer Criticism
- 	- Evaluation Round 1
+ 	- Evaluation
-  	- Expand, Explore, Branch
+  	- Expand, Explore, Branch, Network
   	- Convergence on Best Individual Answer
   	- Convergence on Best Collective Answer
   	- Retrospective